morlandi/django-datatables-view/README.rst

 **⚠️ Current status of this project**

 **This package has been renamed as `django-ajax-datatable` since v4.0.0, to avoid a conflict in PyPI, and moved to https://github.com/morlandi/django-ajax-datatable**.

-You might want to switch to the new project https://github.com/morlandi/django-ajax-datatable for possibile future improvements; however, all releases published in the current repo will rest in place forever.
+You are strongly suggested to switch to the new project https://github.com/morlandi/django-ajax-datatable, which is actively maintained and provides several improvements;

+however, all releases published in the current repo will rest in place forever.

 A check list of actions required to migrate your Django project to the new package is available here: